DLM-IBM/glossary/index.md

 ### push notification
 {: #x5599582}

-An alert indicating a change or update that appears on a mobile app icon.
+An alert indicating a change or update on a mobile app icon.

 ## R